 Use Kuala Lumpur And Ho Chi Manh As Your Entry/Exit Port

-Kuala Lumpur and Ho Chi Manh have always been one of the two major highlights in Southeast Asia keeping their airports among the busiest airports on the continent (alright Bangkok has busier airports, and two of them, but its location doesn’t suit us).
-And because Kuala Lumpur and Ho Chi Manh are busy, flying to and from them is always a comparatively cheaper and better deal.
-From India, and in India, from Chennai or Kolkata, you can fly to either of the two in under 7,000 INR, with Ho Chi Manh being a comparatively expensive deal, but still a bargain!
+Kuala Lumpur and Ho Chi Manh have always been one of the two major highlights in Southeast Asia keeping their airports among the busiest airports on the continent (alright Bangkok has busier airports, and two of them, but its location doesn’t suit us in this regard).
+And because Kuala Lumpur and Ho Chi Manh are busy, flying to and from them is always a comparatively cheaper and a better deal.
+From India, and in India from Chennai or Kolkata, you can fly to either of the two in under 7,000 INR, with Ho Chi Manh being a comparatively expensive deal, but still be a bargain!

 If You Had A Little more time

 Traveling from Kuala Lumpur to Bangkok, overland, is a highlighted and an awesome route, with tons of incredible places to see along the way.
 So if you’ve at least 20 more days to spare.
 I’d suggest Travel from Malaysia to Thailand exploring a few places in between.
 The route offers you a chance to see the best of hippie beach culture and some gorgeous islands — a kind of journey to cherish.
-As per my proposed route, and from what other people recommend, this may just be your ideal route map starting from Kuala Lumpur… Cameron Highlands, Langkawi, Koh Phi Phi, Koh Phangan, Bangkok.
+As per my proposed route, and from what other people recommend, this may just be your ideal route map.
+Starting from Kuala Lumpur… Kuala Lumpur – Penang – Koh Phi Phi – Koh Phangan – Bangkok.